-HE tempter received the answer from the Law: to which he was unable to resist.
-He, being not in the practice of eating, did not take the bread: but the other demanded with deceiving trickery.
-Wherein indeed should the Son of God have necessary human bread, to whom all was of his own divine substance : or for what reason made Christ bread from earthly stone, when he himself (as it is read) was spiritually both bread and stone?
-The tempter mocked and ridiculed: another scheme of temptation was attempted.
-For by his secret and arcane council the Lord stood on the pinnacle of the temple: the Devil said unto thim, If thou be the Son of God: cast thyself down.
+He tempter received the answer Urfrom the Law : which he was unable to resist.
+He, being not in the practice of eating, did not take the bread: but demanded of the other with deceiving trickery.
+Wherein indeed should the Son of God have necessary human bread, to whom all was of his own divine substance : or for what reason should Christ make bread from earthly stone, when he himself (as it is read) was spiritually both bread and stone?
+The tempter mocked and ridiculed : another scheme of temptation was attempted.
+For by his secret and arcane council the Lord stood on the pinnacle of the temple : the devil said unto him, If thou be the Son of God: cast thyself down.
 O how foolish and perverse this excessive suggestion: that should tell the Son of God, Cast thyself down.
 Can it be that he had not rightly said, If thou art the Son of God, ascend into heaven.
-Insofar as whom the Lord made: truly would prove to be the Son of God.
-But the enemy of heaven indeed not tempting Him to be willing to be induced to ascend to the heavens, in fact provoketh Him downwards to the depths: because he desireth all to fall, who perceiveth himself to have fallen before all men.
+Insofar as whom the Lord made : truly would prove to be the Son of God.
+But the enemy of heaven, indeed, tempting Him to be willing to be induced to ascend to the heavens, in fact provoketh Him downwards to the depths: because he desireth all to fall, who perceiveth himself to have fallen before all men.
 Neither doth the blind one know that he is attempting to persuade Him to fall: who not only is not able to fall, but cometh to correct the collapse of the falling.
-For the Lord (as it is read) raiseth up the fallen : the Lord unbindeth those in chains.
-Who therefore hath come not to deceive but to save from being deceived, voideth the strategem of testing by such a measure of most cautious response:

-so that not only would the Dark Enemy not able to see the mysterious purpose for us, but more and more was he confused with obscure and uncertain convolutions by the Lord's answers.
-For that invincible spiritual warrior of battle saith, It is written, Thou shalt not tempt the Lord thy God.
+For the Lord (as it is read) raiseth up the fallen: the Lord unbindeth those in chains.
+Who therefore hath come not to deceive but to save from being deceived, voideth the strategem of testing by such a measure of most cautious response: so that not only would the dark enemy not be able to see mysterious purpose for us, but more and more was he confused with obscure and uncertain convolutions by the Lord's answers. invincible spiritual warrior of battle saith, It is written, Thou shalt not tempt the Lord thy God.
 How simple the prudence in this reply, and how circumspect the simplicity: by which neither is truth kept silent, nor is the reprobate able to test what things are true.
-Truly as it is written, The light shineth in darkness: and the darkness comprehended it not.
-The Devil heareth that God is not to be tempted, yet acknowledgeth not the man whom he tempteth to be God.
-And indeed he seeth that Christ is able to answer equally what pertains to man: and what pertains to God.
+Truly as it is written,

+The light shineth in darkness: and the darkness comprehended it not.
+The devil heareth that God is not to be tempted, yet acknowledgeth not the man whom he tempteth to be God.
+And indeed he seeth that Christ is able to answer equally what pertaineth to man: and what pertaineth to God.
 But in his wickedness even that is not sufficient: he yet tieth the snares of the third trial.
 He led, it saith, Him up into an exceeding high mountain, and sheweth him all the kingdoms of the world, and the honours of them, saying, All these things will I give thee, if thou wilt fall down and worship me.
 But thou, O Lord, have mercy upon us.